jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 ## JFR

-The recording format allow line number information to be stored for each frame and in JMC you can distinguish by line number.
+The recording format allow line number information or the Bytecode Index to be stored for each frame and in JMC you can distinguish by line number.
 Useful if you have a method that have multiple calls to the same method.
 Without the line information it is more difficult to correlate

 ![](/assets/2022/06/JFR_JMC_Lines.png)